 How to make snickerdoodles without cream of tartar

 This snickerdoodle recipe is so easy to make.
 They only take 10 minutes to bake, and the cookie dough comes together in three easy steps: beating the butter and sugar together, adding in the wet ingredients, and mixing in the flour.
-Here are step-by-step instructions for any level baker:
+Here are step-by-step instructions for any level baker with pictures for visual reference:

 First, preheat the oven to 375°F and line two cookie sheets with parchment paper.